Releasing the burden of identity

 It was a game like charades.
 A pair of us would step to the side and decide on the profession we wanted to act out.
 We’d introduce our profession by revealing the first and last letter, and the others would have to guess it based on a verbal or physical dialogue we performed.

 We used to play this game in napközi, the afternoon hours after formal lessons.
 I loved this game because it was an exercise in imagination.
 We got to try on different personas and dream up a wide range of professions.
 Doctors and lawyers were predictable options; the more creative and obscure the profession, the better.
-The real fun was in making it just challenging enough for people to guess so that they still get the excitement of getting it right.
+The real fun was in making it just challenging enough for people to guess, so that they still get the excitement of getting it right.
+This was my first introduction to the idea that identities could be put on and taken off, like costumes.

-Napközi (literally means daycare) was only a thing until 5th grade/year 6.
-After that, choosing a profession took on a different format and tone.
-They started asking, “Who do you want to be when you grow up?”
-And this question puzzled me.
-Outside the realm of play, it was burdensome for me to think about it.
+Napközi was only a thing until 5th grade/year 6.
+After that, choosing a profession took on a different tone and format.
+The question became, ‘Who do you want to be when you grow up?’ and this really puzzled me.
+Outside the realm of play, it felt burdensome to even think about it.
+I remember borrowing someone else’s answer and feeling ashamed of my dishonesty.

 I didn’t know what or who I wanted to be, and I didn’t understand why the others were able to put a label on their future selves so early on.
 My inner monologue was along the lines of, “How are you supposed to know what you want to be before you even try it out?”